 Wisconsin: Concealed handguns allowed with concealed carry handgun permit.
 This Capitol does NOT have metal detectors.

-*Wyoming: While the state Capitol is known to the public as a gun-free zone, according to a news report we found, legislators are carrying concealed handguns.
-Apparently there is a quiet understanding between Capitol Security and the Legislators as to who is carrying.
-This Capitol does not have metal detectors but is closed for several years for renovations.
-There will be metal detectors once re-opened.
-(Legislative session is taking place at another location nearby temporarily.)
+*Wyoming: While the state Capitol is known to the public as a gun-free zone and one state Senator informs us that is definitely the case, according to a news report we found, legislators are carrying concealed handguns.
+The claim is that there is a quiet understanding between Capitol Security and the Legislators as to who is carrying.
+This Capitol does have metal detectors.

 Kansas: in January 2017, Kansas Republican Rep. Dove left a loaded handgun concealed in his desk in a committee meeting room.